 - Coordinate support services:

-- If you need like a live captioner (or one is requested), either contact Disability Services or coordinate on your own–departments do not need to work through Disability Services to arrange for captioning.
+- If you need CART captioning , either contact Disability Services or coordinate on your own–departments do not need to work through Disability Services to hire captioning!
 Departments are charged for real-time interpreting/captioning.

-- Auto captioning options: Platforms like Zoom support auto captioning options like Otter.ai and Verbit.
-Auto captioning is generally not sufficient for individuals who need accurate captioning as a primary language but can serve as good adjunct support.
+- Auto captioning: Zoom and Zoom Webinars support auto captioning now!
+Auto captioning is generally not sufficient for individuals who need accurate captioning as a primary language (Deaf or Hard of Hearing Individuals) but can serve as good adjunct support and can be implemented as a UDL practice.

 - Ensure Lighting and backgrounds show facial features and don’t make panelists ‘fade’ into the background.